^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Rheoencephalography (REG) is based on the measurement of changes in the impedance of the head associated with the pulse wave when a weak high-frequency electric current passes through the electrodes.
-Since this resistance largely depends on the blood filling of tissues, one of the synonyms of the REG method is "impedance electroplethysmography" (although it is often used for methods of measuring slower impedance oscillations - on the order of tens of seconds or minutes).
+Rheoencephalography (REG) is based on the measurement of pulse wave-related changes in the total electrical resistance (impedance) of the head when a weak high-frequency electric current is passed through electrodes.
+Since this resistance largely depends on the blood supply to the tissues, one of the synonyms for the REG method is "impedance electroplethysmography" (although it is more often used for methods of measuring slower impedance fluctuations - on the order of tens of seconds or minutes).

-The period of the REG wave depends on the heart rate, whereas its amplitude parameters are predominantly (by 90%) due to changes in the intracranial blood filling and reflect the state of the intracerebral vessels (especially in the basilar carotid artery ).
+The REG wave period depends on the heart rate, while its amplitude parameters are predominantly (90%) caused by changes in intracranial blood filling and reflect the state of the intracerebral vessels (especially in the internal carotid artery basin ).

-The aim of the REG is to detect abnormalities in the blood supply to the brain (especially the blood flow in the basins of large and medium cerebral vessels) and intracranial hypertension to exclude or evaluate the contribution of the "vascular" factor to psychopathological and neurologic symptoms.
+The purpose of REG is to identify disturbances in the blood supply to the brain (especially blood flow in the basins of large and medium cerebral vessels), as well as intracranial hypertension to exclude or assess the contribution of the “vascular” factor to psychopathological and neurological symptoms.

 How is rheoencephalography performed?

-On the scalp impose 2-6 electrodes, fixed with rubber bands, strips or adhesive compounds.
+2-6 electrodes are placed on the scalp, secured with rubber bands, strips or adhesives.
 To prevent polarization, the electrodes are coated with a special non-polarizing coating (Ag-AgCl) and a weak (1-10 mA) alternating current with a frequency of 30-150 kHz is used.
 The electrodes are placed on the frontal, occipital region and on the mastoid process on each side.

-Frontal-mastoid ducts reflect blood filling mainly in the basin of the middle cerebral artery, and mastoid-occipital leads in the intracranial part of the basin of the vertebral artery.
+The frontomastoid leads reflect blood filling mainly in the middle cerebral artery basin, and the mastoid-occipital leads reflect blood filling in the intracranial part of the vertebral artery basin.

-The REG recording device (rheograph) includes a high frequency current generator, a measuring bridge, an amplifier, a detector and a recording device.
-In modern devices, a multiplexer amplifier is used to unify amplification over several channels and a computer for automatic calculations of quantitative parameters and visualization of the results (including in the form of schematic maps of blood filling).
+The device for recording REG (rheograph) includes a high-frequency current generator, a measuring bridge, an amplifier, a detector and a recording device.
+Modern devices use a multiplexer amplifier to unify amplification over several channels and a computer for automatic calculations of quantitative parameters and visualization of results (including in the form of schematic blood filling maps).

 Interpretation of results